top of page

 It is also expensive and time-consuming to conduct lab studies to determine the most efficient and cost-effective way of recovering rare earths from ore.

-The largest issue for Mongolia is how to deliver rare earth minerals and metals to Germany.
+The largest issue for Mongolia is how to deliver critical minerals and rare earth metals to Germany.
 Mongolia is landlocked between Russia and China and the distance from Germany is more than 6,000 kilometers.

 About author